-Many followers of NaturesLens will probably know that David & I have been friends for many years, well before he & Pui Hang set up NaturesLens, & have enjoyed many nature photography tours together.
+Many followers of NaturesLens will probably know that David & I have been friends for many years, well before he & Pui Hang set up NaturesLens, & have enjoyed many wildlife photography trips together.

 We stayed at a lodge near the park of Little Rann of Kutch.
 The area is mainly a vast saline desert interspersed with thorny scrub & grasslands, appx 5,000 sq kilometres.
 It is a very strategic location for bird migration including many types of raptors, waders, cranes, flamingos & other bird species.
 It is also home to the very rare Asiatic Wild Ass, Indian Wolf, Indian Fox & Desert Fox.
 Some of these species can be seen nowhere else.